 Influenza (the flu) can be deadly for older adults.
 But did you know that the flu can be very serious for babies and young children?

-This flu season is off to an early start.
-In October, flu hospitalization rates were the highest in 10 years for children under age 4 years and older adults.
+Last flu season was off to an early start.
+In October 2022, flu hospitalization rates were the highest in 10 years for children under age 4 years and older adults.

 The American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC) encourages as many children as possible to get a flu vaccine every year

 .
 Babies and children can get other recommended immunizations when they get their flu shot.

 Fortunately, parents and caregivers have immune-boosting tools to keep babies healthy.
 Influenza may be spreading in many areas, but it is not too late to get a flu shot.
 We do not know how long or severe this influenza season will be.
 Read on for ways to prevent flu from spreading to infants and young children.

 Are babies and young children at higher risk from the flu?